adityasankranthi/AI-research-agent/README.md

 The breadth-aware report also beat the original deep task-56 score of 47.53.
 Official FACT extracted 21 citation instances across 11 URLs: all **18 evaluable citations were supported**, while three were marked unknown and excluded by the benchmark.
-That yields **100% citation accuracy and 18.0 effective citations** for this task.
+The result was **100% citation accuracy and 18.0 effective citations**.

-### 3. Citation precision was already strong at 50-task scale
+### 3. Citation precision was strong before report depth was strong

-Before the planner existed, the original iterative pipeline completed all 50 English DeepResearch Bench tasks with:
+The original iterative AI agent completed all 50 English tasks with:

 | Metric | Result |
 |---|---:|